-A hugh range of radio control helicopters from the standard indoor electric RC helicopters to the high performance outdoor piston powered models.
+A huge range of radio control helicopters from the standard indoor electric RC helicopters to the high performance outdoor piston powered models.
 Learn how the helicopter navigates its way through the air by remote control.
 Practice your hovering skills or fly fancy stunts.
 Want to add more capability to your helicopter?
 Check out our Electronic and Gadgets sections for helicopter mountable video cameras!

 When we think of RC helicopters, we also need to think of the various issues attached to owning one, like the availability of spare parts, its physical size, the price and any required fuel and other costs which may come along with them.
 Choosing the right radio controlled helicopter for you is not as hard as you may think, and if you plan carefully you can make the most of your first RC Helicopter purchase.

 Check the physical size: Most people simply want to buy the most expensive helicopter which conforms to their budget, thinking maybe this is the best and perhaps most coolest one.
-Though once they get it home, they soon realise it's too big to fly it indoors.
+Though once they get it home, they soon realize it's too big to fly it indoors.
 Well, RC Helicopters come in many different sizes, some are as small as your palm while others can be as big as a real car.
 Best thing is to first determine where would you be flying your RC helicopter majority of the time?
 If you are going to sit inside your comfort zone and fly it inside your house then you should always consider a smaller electric one, and if you are going to go fly outdoors then choosing a larger model is more logical.

 Parts and Upgrades: Buying an R.C.
 Helicopter is the easy part, but maintaining one does involve a little maintenance and care.
 Most beginners tend to crash their RC Helicopter in their first flight.
 It is not unusual to either crash land it or they accidentally collide into a wall or tree.
-But that's okay as you can get service and replacement parts quite readiliy.
+But that's okay as you can get service and replacement parts quite readily.
 Always make sure there are parts available from the manufacturer before buying an RC Helicopter.
 This is particularly important for the more expensive models.
 Once you have crashed it, you wouldn't want to find out that the only option is to replace it.
 It's also best to buy a RC helicopter of a reputed brand such as SYMA or SAN HUAN as it turns out to be better in the long term.
 You can upgrade parts and can repair a damaged RC helicopter saving some grief.

 Commitment: Before making a decision on purchasing the helicopter, take a moment and think of how committed you are going to be with your RC Helicopter, if you are planning to use it only few hours a week or maybe once in a while then you should prefer a less expensive radio control helicopter which suits your need.
 Buying an expensive helicopter only to later find out that you aren't making best of it would be rather disappointing.
 You can always upgrade later should your interest continue in flying a remote controlled helicopter.
-On the other hand, if you are looking to give your flying skills a real workout, then by all means grab the expensive model hellicopter straight off the bat.
+On the other hand, if you are looking to give your flying skills a real workout, then by all means grab the expensive model helicopter straight off the bat.

 So, before finalizing your RC Helicopter decision, remember to check the physical size, look for the parts & upgrades availability and most importantly know how committed you are to determine the appropriate budget.
 Best wishes, safe and happy flying.